SrejonKhan/SceneAutoSave/README.md

 # Save Auto Scene

 Automatically saves dirty scene to specific folder after a certain period of time.
+It's more likely to backup snapshot of scene.

 ## Installation